tylergregg/unity-webgl-youtube/README.md

 # unity-webgl-youtube
-Add youtube embeds to a Unity WebGL build.
+Add embedded youtube videos to a Unity WebGL build.

 ## What?
 Videos are played in iframes, just like normal youtube embeds.
 The iframes are transformed with 3D CSS, and are then visible behind transparent areas of the Unity player.